Prof. dr. Gintaras Aleknonis

 Dr. Ilona Michailovič is an associate professor at the Gender Studies Centre, Faculty of Communication, Vilnius University.
 She received her Ph.D. in law from Vilnius University in 2001.
 Her research areas include legal gender studies, law against discrimination, and gender-based violence.
 She teaches „Discrimination, Violence and Human Rights“.

-Darius Udrys, PhD is a public relations and organisational development specialist with 20 years of international professional experience in Europe and the United States of America.
-He is Strategy Director and Founding Partner at Neue Unica branding agency and a lecturer at Vilnius University.
+Darius Albertas Udrys, PhD is a public relations and organisational development specialist with 20 years of international professional experience in Europe and the United States of America.
+He is Strategy Director and Founding Partner at Neue Unica branding agency.
 Dr. Udrys was Founding Director of Go Vilnius, the official development agency of the City of Vilnius, and is a public affairs consultant with Fipra Lithuania.
 From 2011–2015, he was Vice-Rector for Development and Communication at the European Humanities University in Vilnius.

 Dr. Udrys was born and raised in a Lithuanian family in the United States of America.
 Before moving to Vilnius, Lithuania in 2011, he actively contributed to the promotion of Lithuanian culture abroad, was President of the Los Angeles Lithuanian Community, and coordinated the Los Angeles–Kaunas Sister Cities Program.

 Dr. Udrys worked as a broadcast journalist and editor for the Lithuanian Service of Radio Free Europe in Prague and as a correspondent for Lithuanian State Radio.
 He also worked as program manager and development director at the Los Angeles-based Center for Civic Education.
 He holds a political science PhD and an MA in politics from Claremont Graduate University, as well as a BA in German and political science from Hillsdale College.